tuvokki/dotfiles/Readme.md

 As many shell-related stuff, zsh come with a 'dotfile' to configure the general usage and look and feel.
 I would like to have as much consistency in the usage and look and feel in my shells.
 And it shoudn't be too different under linux or mac os.

-That is why I have divided the files in some inclides.
+That is why I have divided the files in some includes.
 These includes are in the following categories:

 * general configuration
 * aliasses